 Also, it’s important to note that there’s a dispute regarding the city’s name.
 I referred to the city as “Derry,” and didn’t come across any problems though I suppose it depends on who you’re talking to.

-However the Black Cab Tour made up for the lack of Titanic.
+However the two hour long Black Cab Tour made up for the lack of Titanic.
 We visited murals in both Republican/Nationalist and Unionist/Loyalist neighborhoods.
 The guides made it clear to everyone that the Troubles were NOT religious conflicts, but a political ones.
 Each mural had a story.

 Most memorable to me, however, were the peace lines which separated different neighborhoods in order to, you guessed it, keep the peace.